Eltaurus-Lt/Anki-Card-Templates/README.md

 ### Extra

-Download the template from AnkiWeb: [Memrise cards [template]](https://ankiweb.net/shared/info/510199145)
+The template can be downloaded either from this page or from [AnkiWeb](https://ankiweb.net/shared/info/510199145)

 Separate parts of the source code for use in your own card templates can be found in the `Source code` folder.